simplenetes-io/proxy-js/README.md

 In the spirit of Simplenetes the proxy is robust and simple.

+This version of the proxy is written in JavaScript and serves as a prototype for the Golang version which is not yet finished.

 The proxy runs on each _host_ in the cluster.

 It listens to a range of _cluster ports_.
 A cluster port is a cluster wide port number which is associated with one or many pods.